microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 The problem of imaging the vasculature is further compounded by their presence, for example, when studying vascularization in a jaw with metal implants.
 Due to their high X-ray absorption, metal implants produce beam hardening, partial volume, and low signal artifacts in the resulting tomographic datasets [@isbn:0819444251].
 Interactions occurring at the tissue-implant interface are widely believed to play a crucial role in the success of implant placement and healing [@doi:10.1111/cpr.12578; @doi:10.1016/j.actbio.2018.06.023].
-High-resolution tomographic imaging of the tissue-implant interface is complicated by artifacts from the metal implants in the resulting datasets.
+High-resolution tomographic imaging of the tissue-implant interface is complicated by artifacts from metal implants in the resulting datasets.
-Imaging with increased acceleration voltage and at low resolutions alleviates these imaging artifacts.
+Imaging with increased acceleration voltage and at lower resolutions alleviates these imaging artifacts.
 MicroCT imaging is the only available approach for non-destructively investigating the intact bone-implant interface in 3D [@doi:10.1111/cpr.12578] and in proximity to the implant surface (i.e. closer than 100 μm).

-Implantology and osteology studies are often conducted in large animal models making the corresponding imaging even more complicated due to the lack of transgenic lines and the large size of the harvested samples.
+Implantology and osteology studies are often conducted in large animal models making the corresponding imaging even more complicated due to the lack of transgenic lines and the large size of harvested samples.

 The Göttingen Minipig is widely recognized as a valuable large animal model in preclinical dental and orofacial research, mainly because of its anatomical similarities to humans [@doi:10.1111/j.1601-0825.2006.01337.x; @doi:10.22203/eCM.v013a01; @doi:10.1201/b11356-37].
 Its bone structure and bone remodeling processes closely resemble those of humans, further enhancing its suitability for such studies, including ours.

 The present study introduces a technique for microCT-based visualization of microvasculature within bone tissue in small and large animal models.
-Moreover, we demonstrate that this approach is suitable for simultaneous imaging and subsequent analysis of peri-implant-implant hard and soft tissues, as well as their vascularization, in the vicinity of metal implants in a large animal model.
+Moreover, we demonstrate that this approach is suitable for simultaneous imaging and subsequent analysis of peri-implant hard and soft tissues, as well as their vascularization, in the vicinity of metal implants in a large animal model.

 ## Materials, Methods, and Results {.page_break_before}